-ZeroFox was founded in 2013 with the vision that the emergence and adoption of social media, mobile applications, and cloud computing by enterprises would fundamentally change the cybersecurity paradigm.
+ZeroFox was founded in 2013 with the vision that the emergence and adoption of social media, mobile applications and cloud computing by enterprises would fundamentally change the cybersecurity paradigm.
 Social media represents much more than a platform where individuals connect online.
 The adoption of social media revolutionized the way people communicate with each other and, subsequently, how enterprises and organizations enable communication among employees, customers, partners, and prospects.
 Mobile applications accelerated the digital transformation in which earlier versions of the web would need to become interactive and persist across multiple modern mediums.
 Furthermore, cloud computing's continued evolution and adoption demonstrate how organizations are more comfortable with data residing beyond their traditional security perimeter outside of the historical boundaries of IT governance and control.

 We provide customers with an innovative and comprehensive platform for external cybersecurity.
-The ZeroFox platform, which is powered by patented artificial intelligence algorithms and cyber threat intelligence, is designed to dismantle external threats to brands, people and other assets across a customer's internet-accessible attack surface.
-Our patented platform processes millions of pieces of content, rich media, posts, messages, global intelligence and threat actor activity across the digital landscape, including, without limitation, mobile app stores, social media sites, dark web forums, and discrete content sources.
-With the data we collect and process, we identify and remediate targeted phishing attacks, credential compromise, data exfiltration, brand hijacking, executive threats, and location threats across the public-facing, open web as well as the deep web and dark web.
+Our ZeroFox platform, which is powered by patented artificial intelligence algorithms and cyber threat intelligence, is designed to dismantle external threats to brands, people and other assets across a customer's internet accessible attack surface.
+Our patented platform processes millions of pieces of content, rich media, posts, messages, global intelligence and threat actor activity across the digital landscape, including, without limitation, mobile app stores, social media sites, dark web forums and discrete content sources.
+With the data we collect and process, we identify and remediate targeted phishing attacks, credential compromise, data exfiltration, brand hijacking, and executive and location threats across the public-facing open web as well as the deep and dark web.
 We protect our customers' most valued internet accessible assets.

-We sell subscriptions to the ZeroFox Platform and corresponding intelligence services to organizations of all sizes across multiple industries.
-We primarily sell subscriptions to our Platform through our direct sales teams which leverage our global network of channel partners on both a named account and territory basis.
+We sell subscriptions to our ZeroFox Platform and corresponding intelligence services to organizations of all sizes across multiple industries.
+We primarily sell subscriptions to our Platform through our direct sales teams that leverage our global network of channel partners on both a named account and territory basis.

-A majority of our customers purchase subscription agreements with a term of one year.
+A substantial majority of our customers purchase subscription agreements with a term of one year.
 Our subscription agreements are generally priced on the number of assets protected and the desired levels of services.

 Customers may extend the value of the Platform by adding disruption and threat intelligence services.
 We generally recognize our subscription agreements ratably over the term of the agreement.
-We also generate revenue from our training and investigative services, which are generally priced on a fixed-fee basis and recognized as performed.
+We also generate revenue from our training and investigative services, which are generally priced on a fixed-fee basis and recognized as incurred.

-As of July 31, 2022, we had approximately 914 customers in 53 countries, including three of the Fortune 10.
-No single customer represented more than 7% of our revenue in the six months ended July 31, 2022 and 2021, or the years ended January 31, 2022, 2021, and 2020.
+As of April 30, 2022, we had approximately 883 customers in 53 countries.
+One customer accounted for 5% of our revenue during the three months ended April 30, 2022.
+One customer accounted for 6% of our revenue during the year ended January 31, 2022.
+No single customer represented more than 7% of our revenue in the years ended January 31, 2021 and 2020.